-- Absence, or

-0 Not participate in any class activities.
+Absence (more than 5 times without University excused reasons), or 0 Not participate in any class activities.
 Never provide comments or ask questions.

-- Presence.

-1-2 Occasionally involve in class activities (for example, occasionally contribute

-to group discussions; provide some input)

-- Presence.

-3 Regularly involve in class activities (for example, regularly contribute to group

-discussions; provide relevant comments or questions).
+Presence in most classes, and 1-2 Occasionally involve in class activities (for example, occasionally contribute to group or class discussions; provide some input) Presence in almost all the classes, and 3 Regularly involve in class activities (for example, regularly contribute to group discussions; provide relevant comments or questions).
+4 Presence in all classes.

-4 - Presence.

-Actively participate in class activities (for example, actively involve in class

-discussions; provide relevant, and sometimes, meaningful comments or
+Actively participate in class activities (for example, actively involve in class discussions; provide relevant, and sometimes, meaningful comments or questions).
+5 Presence in all classes.
+Always actively participate in class activities (for example, always actively participate in group discussions; always provide meaningful comments, questions or examples that contribute to lecture and discussion).

-questions).

-5 - Presence.

-Always actively participate in class activities (for example, always actively

-participate in group discussions; always provide meaningful comments,

-questions or examples that contribute to lecture and discussion).